FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 24th May 2021.md

 Following the conclusion of the Ordinary Meeting of the Council, the Special Meeting resumed

-with Item No. 1 on the agenda.---
+with Item No. 1 on the agenda.
+---
 2

 1.CLOSURE OF AER LINGUS CABIN CREW BASE AT SHANNON AIRPORT: